A Space for Writers of the World

 Grove, Hattie A. “Dolls in Native Costume.”
 The Philippine Craftsman 2.5 (1913):347-350.
 Print.
 Mario Feir-Filipiniana Collection, Manila.

 * * *

-Tria Andrews is a Cherokee, Irish, and Filipina writer who has published critical essays, fiction, poetry, and photography.
-She is a graduate of the MFA program in Fiction from San Diego State University and a doctoral student in Ethnic Studies at the University of California, Berkeley, where she has taught Asian American and Native American Studies.
+Tria Andrews is a graduate of the MFA program in Fiction from San Diego State University and a doctoral student in Ethnic Studies at the University of California, Berkeley, where she has taught Asian American and Native American Studies.
 She is currently a Ford Predoctoral Fellow and Fulbright Scholar.
-Her creative work frequently focuses on her Cherokee and Filipino roots and highlights the parallel experiences of displacement and isolation of both groups as a result of colonialism.
-Her critical research examines culturally relevant forms of rehabilitation for Native American youth in juvenile detention centers located on tribal land.
+Her creative work frequently focuses on Filipino and Native American resistance to U.S. colonialism.
+Her critical research examines culturally relevant forms of rehabilitation for Native youth in juvenile detention centers located on tribal land.
 This research is informed by over five years of tutoring and teaching yoga to incarcerated adolescents.